chadstewart/you-go-backend-project/README.md

     npm i

+This is an https server.
+You'll need a SSL key and certificate to use this which will need to be installed in a folder called `cert`.

 ### Running the application

-Run the above command in the folder of the project which should contain the prepare.sh file.

 Currently there's two commands that can be used to start the project.